 2.5.
-ASTANA INTERNATIONAL EXCHANGE (HEREINAFTER, THE "AIX") AND KEY REQUIREMENTS TO EXCHANGE LISTING
+AIX AND KEY REQUIREMENTS TO EXCHANGE LISTING

 The AIFC serves as a basis for the Astana International Exchange or AIX.
 The AIX rules provide for certain requirements to market entities wishing to participate in listing on the exchange.
-In addition to market capitalization of at least USD 1 mln for the issuers of shares and USD 500,000 for the issuers of debt securities as of the moment of listing, the minimum number of shares in free circulation and compliance with the established requirements to the issue prospectus, market entities must also submit the audited financial statements for 3 years prepared in accordance with the International Accounting Standards and other standards acceptable for AIX.
+In addition to market capitalization \geq USD 1 mln for the issuers of shares and USD 500,000 for the issuers of debt securities as of the moment of listing, the minimum number of shares in free circulation and compliance with the established requirements to the issue prospectus, market entities must also submit the audited financial statements for 3 years prepared in accordance with the International Financial Reporting Standards (IFRS) and other standards acceptable for AIX.

 In light of the fact that the AIFC has been recently established, there are companies, which have been recently registered with the AIFC.
 It is difficult for such company to comply with the requirement on audited financial statements for 3 years.
-According to the information posted on the official website of the AIFC, each applicant for securities listing on AIX and securities listing on AIX will be considered on a case-by-case basis.
+According to the information on the website of the AIFC, each applicant for securities listing on AIX and securities listing on AIX will be considered on a case-by-case basis.
 In the event of a newly established legal entity, AIX may consider other significant factors (e.g. history and efficiency of the main business, business nature, etc.).
 So, the recently established subsidiary companies or holding companies of the existing business (e.g. recently established company, which was set up in the AIFC as a parent company for a group of operating companies in Kazakhstan) may have the right to participate in the AIX listing subject to other circumstances.